ysaliens/jchash/README.md

 # jchash

-A Golang encryption HTTP server
+A Golang password encryption HTTP server

 ## About
 jchash is a multi-threaded HTTP web server capable of encrypting passwords using SHA-512.
 It can